Car Seat Safety

 Child safety seat inspection stations

 Local data shows that about 80% of child restraints or car seats are not properly installed.
 A correctly installed child restraint can greatly reduce the risk of injury, or even death, in a car crash.
-The Penn State Children’s Hospital Pediatric Injury Prevention Program operates three permanent inspection stations, which offer appointments once a week on Tuesday or Thursday afternoons.
+The Penn State Health Children’s Hospital Pediatric Injury Prevention Program operates three permanent inspection stations, which offer appointments once a week on Tuesday or Thursday afternoons.

 - Life Lion Hangar at Penn State Health Milton S. Hershey Medical Center